Thanksgiving: Prepare for the busiest travel time of the year

 Really, you can take pie on a plane.

-The key to transporting pies is packing them well, says Amanda Hesser, co-founder and CEO of Food52, a food website.
+The key to transporting pies is packing them well, says Amanda Hesser, co-founder and CEO of Food52, Food52, a food and home cooking website.

 She recommends using a strong, shallow box with a lid, whether it's Food 52's PieBox or a boots box or other right-sized container.
 Then line the box with a folded kitchen towel to keep the pie from sliding around.